Bright Rwamirama

 Bright Kanyontore Rwamirama (born 16 December 1954) is a Ugandan politician, Member of Parliament and retired army officer.
-He is the minister for animal industry in the Ugandan cabinet.
+He is the Minister of State for Animal Industry in the Ugandan cabinet.
 He was appointed to that position on 1 June 2006.
 In the cabinet reshuffle of 16 February 2009, 27 May 2011, and 1 March 2015, he retained his cabinet post.
 He also serves as the elected Member of Parliament representing Isingiro County North, Isingiro District.
 He has served in that capacity continuously since 2001.
 He defeated Posiono Mugyenyi in the 2021 general election.
+In the 2026 general election, he was declared unopposed to retain his seat for Isingiro County North.

 Early life and education

 Rwamirama was born on 16 December 1954 in Isingiro District.
 He attended Omungyenyi Primary School for his elementary education, Mbarara High School for his O-Level education and Kololo High School for his A-Level studies.
 He holds the degrees of Bachelor of Business Administration (1996) and Master of Business Administration (2004), from Makerere University.
 His Certificate in Management was awarded in 1993, also by Makerere.
 He also attended the British Junior Staff College, studying the Junior Command and Staff Course and Naval Postgraduate School, studying the Resource Management Course.
 He obtained certificates from both courses.
+He is a member of the Anglican Church of Uganda.